 When screws stop holding within a wood joint, it is usually because the wood fibers around the screw threads have torn away for some reason.
 Screwed joints get their strength because of the way the threads wedge themselves into the wood fibers, and if wear-and-tear or sudden stress on the joint causes those wood fibers to tear free, the result is a failed connection.

 This is quite common in places where there is frequent movement of a joint, or when a heavy load is placed on the screwed joint.
 It can happen at any joint where screws are used, but a very common place for this to occur is where hinges are fastened to doors and door frames.
-Cabinet doors, entry doors, chest lids, and other such places where hinges are used receive lots of wear and tear.
-An entry door, for example, has hinges that are stressed thousands of times over a period of years, and it is quite common for the screws holding the door hinges to lose their hold with time.
+The hinges on cabinet doors, entry doors, chest lids, and other such places receive lots of wear and tear.
+An entry door, for example, has hinges that are stressed thousands of times, and it is quite common for the screws holding these hinges to lose their hold with time.

-There are several different solutions you can try when screws loosen or tear free of the wood they are supposed to be holding.
+Here are five different solutions you can try when screws loosen or tear free of the wood they are supposed to be holding.
 As with most repairs, it's best to start with the easiest solution first and move to the more elaborate repairs if they are needed.

 For a quick fix—particularly in softwoods—tap a few wooden matchsticks (with the heads cut off) or wooden toothpicks into the hole.
 You can use a few drops of wood glue in the hole before filling it with matchsticks, but gluing isn't absolutely necessary.
 The matchsticks are consistent widths and are thick enough that they shouldn't snap off when driving them into the hole.
 Hardwood dowels also can work, depending on the size of the hole you need to fill.
 Snap off the matchsticks or toothpicks flush with the wood surface, and sand the surface smooth before driving in the screws.